The P.E.G Revolution

 by Martin Anaya

 PCT is the oldest Community Media Center (CMC) in the US.
-As such, we have been on the forefront of education on community media, even setting many of the precedents which help to define community media and P.E.G.
+As such, we have been on the forefront of education on community media, setting many of the precedents that define community media and P.E.G.

 What is PEG?